 - Make a list of things you were grateful for as a child.
 Then, choose one to write about in detail and describe why it was so meaningful to you.

-If you enjoyed these Gratitude Journal Prompts for Middle School Students, please share them on Facebook, Twitter, and/or Pinterest.
+If you enjoyed these Gratitude Journal Prompts for Kids, please share them on Facebook, Twitter, and/or Pinterest.
 I appreciate it!

 creator and curator